milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 API Gateway: API Gateway is a fully-managed service that helps you develop, deploy, and secure your APIs running on Google Cloud Platform.

 Cloud Endpoints: Cloud Endpoints is a tool that helps you to develop, deploy, secure and monitor your APIs running on Google Cloud Platform.

+Payment Gateway:  Payment Gateway is a managed service that provides a reliable, scalable and secure way for customers to integrate with real time payment systems like Unified Payments Interface (UPI).

+Issuer Switch: Issuer Switch provides customers with a managed deployment of standard payment interfaces for performing payment and non-payment transactions on their users’ accounts.

 Hybrid and Multi-cloud